maraimsayed6-create/Esefny-Project1/README.md

 - User authentication
 - AI-powered assistance

+## Mobile Application

+The Android application package (APK) is included in this repository as:

+**app-debug.apk**

+You can download and install the APK file to test the mobile application directly on an Android device.

 ## Authors

-Academic Project - Faculty of Computers and Information
+Academic Project - Faculty of Artificial Intelligence